Jovian-Y/Softbody-Editor--using-adjacency-lists-/README.md

 ## NEW Features and Improvements
 - Data storage: from edge-list representation to adjacency lists, so that connected components can be identified (with BFS).
 This allows for multiple individual polygons to be traced within a single softbody data file.
 Also allows for border node creation in editor in any order, as opposed to order dependent polygon tracing previously: "zigzag" filling is no longer a big issue.

+## softbody_editor.py
-## Features
+### Features
 - Softbody editor.
 - Softbody data saving in JSON format.
 - SoftBody object: consists of configuration(s) of connected nodes and springs.
 - Can mimic "soft body" behavior through creating a sparse network of nodes and springs. e.g., cloth, vine, spider web, net, hanging mobile.
 - Can mimic stiff "rigid body" behavior through triangular node connections or compact node connections. e.g., ball, bridge.
-- Wind, gravity, other "external forces": use WASD to apply these forces.
-- Visual representation of springs, nodes, and solid color fills.
-  - Toggle on/off:
-    - 1: node
-    - 2: spring
-    - 3: fill
 - Grid lines.

-## Instructions For Use (softbody_editor.py)
+### Instructions
 - To make new softbody data, in [softbody_editor.py] code, choose a file name inside file path.
-If nonexistent, a new JSON file will be created.
+If nonexistent, a new JSON file will be created automatically.
 If the file name exists already, running the editor will load in the already existing data.
 - WASD or arrow keys to move the camera.
 - actions:
   - 1: action = node.
 Click left mouse button to place a node at cursor's grid position.
 Nodes can be border and/or fixed (or none).